-What is Teeth Whitening?
-How is it done?
+What Is Teeth Whitening?
+How Is It Done?

-The tooth whitening process is done with a specially prepared gel being applied to the teeth, and in most techniques the reaction is accelerated with a light source.
+The tooth whitening process is done with a specially prepared gel being being applied to the teeth, and in most techniques the reaction is accelerated with a light source.
 The mechanism of the bleaching process is in the form of an oxidation-reduction reaction.
 The used substances expose oxygen.
 The substances that cause coloring in the teeth are replaced by colorless substances and whitening takes place.
 Teeth discoloration is based on very different causes:

 Insufficient brushing, diet-linked chromogens, bacterial plaque on tooth surface, tooth exposure to trauma, coloring foods such as tea-coffee-red wine.